javo2002/finnhub_fsa/README.md

 ```bash
 python fv_api_screener.py
 ```
-- You may need to uncomment printing the API token to ensure that it is fetched
+- You may need to uncomment printing the API token to ensure that it is fetched.

 ### 4. Run `fv_screener_processor.py` to Process Screened Data (Optional)
 - Open `fv_screener_processor.py`